 • Ammonia or Nitrite: These compounds are their food source.

-The bacteria need a home within the system, often referred to as the biological filter, where they can colonise and grow.
+The bacteria need a home within the system, often called the biological filter, where they can colonise and grow.

 When anything goes wrong in your aquaponics system, always start by checking your water tests.